raikilon/dev-notes/terraform/terraform-notes.md

 *   Use cases:
     *   Running a startup script on an EC2 instance.
     *   Integrating with configuration management tools like Ansible.
 *   Provisioners should be used sparingly as they can make infrastructure management less predictable.
-Consider using cloud-init or baked-in configurations instead where possible (note: this last part is implied but not explicitly stated in the source).
+Consider using cloud-init or baked-in configurations instead where possible.

 ## Functions & Expressions

-*   **Expressions:**
-    *   Template strings (string interpolation).
-    *   Operators (arithmetic, comparison, logical).
-    *   Conditionals (ternary syntax).
-    *   Collections (for loops for lists, splat operator for expanding lists).
-    *   Dynamic blocks.
-    *   Type and version constraints.
-*   **Functions:** Built-in functions for math, date/time, hash and crypto, string manipulation, collections, etc..
-Refer to Terraform documentation for details.

 ### Expressions

 Used on the right side of assignments (`=`) and within blocks.